 18 Best Chinese Sauces: Origins, Flavours and Serving Suggestions

-From crispy roast pork, braised beef noodles to steaming baskets of dim sum, these mouth-watering dishes centre around an assortment of Chinese sauces that form the building blocks of authentic Chinese cuisine.
-Today we’ll explore 18 of the most popular Chinese sauces that will take your cooking to the next level!
+From crispy roast pork, braised beef noodles to steaming baskets of dim sum, these mouth-watering dishes centre on an assortment of Chinese sauces that form the building blocks of authentic Chinese cuisine.

 #1 Oyster Sauce

 Traditionally made from oyster juices that have been reduced and caramelised, this dark viscous sauce is packed full of flavour.
 Today, oysters are replaced with oyster extract to speed up the production process, with salt and sugar added to the mix.
 With a slightly sweet, salty and savoury taste, it is mainly added to Cantonese cooking and is used in marinades, glazes or stir-fries.
+Our favourite use of oyster sauce is in vegetable dishes such as broccoli or pak-choy, as well as tofu dishes.

 Oyster Sauce